New Brunswick

 Morning:

-Embark on a full day of guided walks along the Fundy Trail Parkway, exploring trails such as Walton Glen Gorge, McCumber Brook Wetlands, and the historic Sea Captains’ Trail.
-As you walk, learn how coastal geology, tectonic forces, and erosion have sculpted gorges, cliffs, and headlands overlooking the Bay of Fundy.
-Your guides also share insights into the region’s maritime heritage, highlighting the lives of sea captains and coastal families whose stories are preserved in historic sites and burial grounds along the trail.
+We’ll embark on a full day of guided walks along the Fundy Trail Parkway, exploring trails such as Walton Glen Gorge, McCumber Brook Wetlands, and the historic Sea Captains’ Trail.
+As we walk, we’ll learn how coastal geology, tectonic forces, and erosion have sculpted gorges, cliffs, and headlands overlooking the Bay of Fundy.
+Our guides will also share insights into the region’s maritime heritage, highlighting the lives of sea captains and coastal families whose stories are preserved in historic sites and burial grounds along the trail.

 Lunch:

-Gather on the beach for a custom seafood boil, complemented by local storytelling that links traditional foodways to the rhythms of coastal life.
-Hear how fishing, foraging, and seasonal harvests have long connected communities to the Bay of Fundy’s tides.
+We’ll gather on the beach for a custom seafood boil, complemented by local storytelling that links traditional foodways to the rhythms of coastal life.
+We’ll hear how fishing, foraging, and seasonal harvests have long connected communities to the Bay of Fundy’s tides.

 Afternoon:

-Continue along the trail, exploring the relationship between human settlement and the demanding coastal environment.
-In Alma, witness fishing boats resting on the harbor floor at low tide and floating again as the water returns—an unforgettable demonstration of the Bay of Fundy’s extraordinary tidal range and its influence on daily life and local industry.
+We’ll continue along the trail, exploring the relationship between human settlement and the demanding coastal environment.
+In Alma, we’ll witness fishing boats resting on the harbor floor at low tide and floating again as the water returns—an unforgettable demonstration of the Bay of Fundy’s extraordinary tidal range and its influence on daily life and local industry.

 Dinner: